ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 and [Lyve-SET](https://github.com/lskatz/lyve-SET/), they do not natively read bam files!
 I wish I could say that I will address this right away, but with all my other responsibilities, it will be further down the road.
 Therefore I can say from my observations and my own personal experience, there is some work up ahead to get us moved over to bam files!

+[^1] To maintain focus in this article, I will gloss past interleaved reads.